minhdanh/git-auto-commit-prefix/README.md

-Auto prepend a commit message with a ticket number from current branch.
-This applies to all your repos.
+Auto prepend a commit message with a ticket name from current branch.
+This applies to all of your repos.
 No needs to configure one by one.
+Multi-message commit is also supported.
-Ticket name should be in format `projectcodename-ticketnumber`.
+Ticket name should be in format `projectname-ticketnumber`

 For example:
 ```